 Most reverse osmosis systems are removable, so they are okay even if you're renting.
 A distiller is also a good choice especially if your household is just one or two people.

 If you don't want to install an RO system and a distiller won't keep up with your drinking water needs, go with a comprehensive filtration system like the Big Berkey (available in different sizes, including travel size) or the Clearly Filtered Water Filter pitcher.

 We believe the worst contaminants are the ones you don't know about--which is why we recommend using the most comprehensive water purification system available, which is RO or distillation.

-What is NSF Certification and do I need it on a water filter?
+What is NSF Certification and Do You Need it on a Water Filter?

 NSF certification ensures that the water filtration system you choose has been tested by an external party and is guaranteed to do what it says it will do.
 However, the lack of NSF certification does not necessarily mean the filter won't do what it says it will.
 Some companies, like the makers of the Big Berkey, use other independent testers because the NSF doesn't test for as many contaminants as they believe it should.

 When you buy a water filtration product, it should have some sort of certification, but not being NSF-certified does not mean it won't work.

 What's the Best Faucet Filtration Product?